57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 }
 ```
 ### Deposit the AA Wallet
-After creating SmartAccountClient in last step, it means you have a on-chain AA account wallet now.
+After creating SmartAccountClient in the previous step, you should now have a on-chain AA account wallet.
-But now the wallet just has 0 balance, if you want to use it to send any transaction, you should send
+But now the wallet will have a 0 balance, so if you want to use it for any transaction, you should send
 some ETHs to the AA account.

 Create the  `AbstractAccount.tsx`  component to display information about the current AA wallet and the functionality for funding it.